ietf-wg-cellar/flac-specification/flac.md

 Note that while the length fields for MIME type, description and picture data are 4 bytes in length and could in theory code for a size up to 4 GiB, the total metadata block size cannot exceed what can be described by the metadata block header, i.e. 16 MiB.

+The structure of a picture metadata block is enumerated in the following table.

 Data      | Description
 :---------|:-----------
 `u(32)`   | The picture type according to next table